The Julie Andrews Hour: Production history

 Andrews was nominated for a Golden Globe Award (for Best Actress In A Leading Role — Musical Or Comedy Series for the show); she lost out to Jean Stapleton in All in the Family.
 When the 1972-1973 Emmy Award nominations were announced, The Julie Andrews Hour received an impressive ten nominations.

-Despite this achievement plus the rave reviews, ABC announced it was cancelling the series after its 24th episode in April 1973.
+Despite this achievement and positive reviews, ABC announced it was cancelling the series after its 24th episode in April 1973.
 After Andrews completed the last installment of the program, she and her husband Blake Edwards left for Barbados to film The Tamarind Seed which was part of her contract agreement with ABC and ITC.
 In May, 1973, The Julie Andrews Hour went on to win seven Emmy Awards out of its ten nominations, including the Outstanding Variety Musical Series award given to the show's producers, Nick Vanoff and William O. Harbach, and the star.

-In recognition of all the awards her show received and as a consolation to her series being cancelled, ABC and ITV offered Andrews five variety specials which were produced in England between 1973 and 1975, also under the auspices of Lew Grade.
+In recognition of all the awards the show received, ABC and ITV offered Andrews five variety specials which were produced in England between 1973 and 1975, also under the auspices of Lew Grade.
 This was also arranged to help fulfill Andrews's five-year contract.
-However, after her fifth special aired in the spring of 1975, the contract was mutually dissolved.
+After her fifth special aired in the spring of 1975, the contract was mutually dissolved.
 In the late 1970s and early 1980s, several edited episodes of The Julie Andrews Hour were shown on syndicated stations throughout the United States as "specials".